 While you can manually spread fertilizer over your grass, using a fertilizer spreader is easier, quicker, and more consistent.
 Many spreaders are useful for applying more than just fertilizer.
-In fact, most models also distribute seeds, ice melt, and weed control granules.
-Some more robust designs can even put down rock salt.
+In fact, we found that models also distribute seeds and weed control granules.
+Some more robust designs can even put down ice melt and rock salt.

 Whether you need to fertilize a lawn, prepare multiple acres of property, weed a garden bed, or have a driveway to tend to, you can find a variety of spreader options to suit your needs.

-The This Old House Reviews Team did the legwork for you and researched the best fertilizer spreaders currently available.
-Here are our foremost recommendations.
+Our team did the legwork for you and researched the best fertilizer spreaders currently available.
+Here are our top picks.

 Top 6 Fertilizer Spreaders